-In fact, many successful people have not received higher education.
-A great example to support that claim comes from the CEO of Apple, Tom Cook, who said that the company was in fact founded by a college dropout.
-In fact, only around 42 percent of high school sophomores proceed to earn a university degree.
+Many successful people have not received higher education.
+A great example to support that claim comes from the CEO of Apple, Tom Cook, who said that the company was founded by a college dropout.
+Only around 42 percent of high school sophomores proceed to earn a university degree.

 While getting is a degree will help your chances of landing a good position, it is not all that matters when it comes to employment.
 Employers will always prefer to hire talented people than ones who simply have a degree but lack the drive.

-What will set you apart from your competitors will be your drive and your desire to work hard and become better and better at the field of work you have chosen.
+What will set you apart from your competitors will be your drive and your desire to work hard and become better and better in the field of work you have chosen.

-Technical skills can be obtained through universities but there are also plenty of people who have acquired their skills through working experience, online courses and seminars.
-One of the things that usually happen is that university graduates only know and are good at one or two technical skills which they learnt through their years of studying.
+Technical skills can be obtained through universities but there are also plenty of people who have acquired their skills through working experience, online courses, and seminars.
+One of the things that usually happen is that university graduates only know and are good at one or two technical skills which they learned through their years of study.

 One of the most common groups of people with technical skills they didn’t develop through college work is usually freelancers.

 People who work online tend to spend time trying to learn new skills to be able to be better at their jobs and in general, businesses online tend to give their new employees the chance to learn more and become better for the sake of the business.